derpen/dEngine/README.md

 # dEngine

-Under HEAVY development (an hour a day work)
+Under HEAVY development (an hour a day work, when I feel like working on it)

 A game engine, by derpen (me :3)